 Here’s the latest with Chief Meteorologist Riley Hale

-Flash flood threat over for the CSRA.
-Taste of fall heads our way this weekend.
+Feeling like fall the next few days.
+Staying dry and dropping the humidity.

 AUGUSTA, Ga.
-(WRDW/WAGT) - Scattered downpours will remain possible across the area this evening, but we are not expecting hazardous weather.
-Skies will stay cloudy overnight and temperatures will be down in the upper 60s and 70s.
-Winds will be out of the northeast between 5-12 mph overnight.
+(WRDW/WAGT) - Skies will stay cloudy overnight and temperatures will be down in the mid 60s.
+Winds will be out of the northeast between 3-8 mph overnight.

-We are expecting cloudy conditions during most of the day Friday.
-There will be the chance for an isolated shower during the afternoon and evening, but overall most of the area should remain dry.
-High temperatures will be below average and stay in the mid to low 80s.
+A cold front will be moving south of the area Saturday.
+This will be ushering in drier and cooler air the next few days.
+We are expecting cloudy conditions during most of the day Saturday.
+High temperatures will be below average and stay in the mid to low 70s.
 There will be a light breeze out of the northeast between 8-12 mph.

-A strong cold front will move south of the area Saturday.
-This front is expected to bring us some of the coolest air we’ve seen since spring.
-Lows in the mid to low 60s are expected Saturday morning with even cooler temps in the upper 50s by Sunday morning.
-High temperatures Saturday and Sunday are expected to remain in the mid to upper 70s.
-Conditions will likely be a little breezy this weekend with the strong front nearby.
-Saturday will be cloudy during most of the day, but Sunday should be mostly sunny.
+Temperatures are expected to drop into the 50s for the first time since May Saturday night into Sunday morning.
+Mid to upper 50s are expected by early Sunday with mostly clear skies.

+Mostly sunny skies are expected during the day Sunday.
+Highs will continue to be below average and top out in the mid to low 70s.
+Winds will remain out of the northeast between 8-12 mph.

 All next week looks to be below average as far as temperatures go and rain chances look very slim.
 Low temperatures Monday through Thursday are expected to be down in the mid to low 50s!!!
 High temperatures early next week will be about 10° below normal and stay in the mid to upper 70s Monday and Tuesday.
 Highs will be a little warmer Wednesday into Thursday and get back in the 80s.
 Most days should be generally sunny.